Skip to Content

 As part of the symposium, participants will also have the opportunity to participate in an Interactive Community Idea Board to share their valuable insights, engage and interact with each other, identifying takeaways throughout the day, and share their commitment and actions that could extend beyond the event and into the participants’ communities.

-Should have questions or require special accommodations to attend this event, please contact ceps@shu.edu
+If you should have questions or require special accommodations to attend this event, please contact ceps@shu.edu

 How to Register